 Overview of Monthly Expenses for a Single Person

-If you’re budgeting for life in Seattle, expect average monthly living costs for a single person to be about $4,000, covering rent, utilities, groceries, transportation, and healthcare.
+Average monthly living costs for a single person in Seattle run about $4,000.
+That covers rent, utilities, groceries, transportation, and healthcare.

 Groceries typically cost $400–$550 monthly; staples run about $4.94/gal for milk and $3.87/dozen for eggs.

-Healthcare is included in the $4,000 estimate but will vary with coverage and deductibles.
+Healthcare is folded into the $4,000 estimate, but your actual costs will vary by coverage and deductibles.

 Housing and Rental Market: What to Expect